handsonarchitects/blog/content/blog/2024/navigating-secrets-consumption-in-kubernetes-pods/index.md

 The consumption of secrets in Kubernetes pods and containers in all scenarios above follows similar behavior patterns.
 - by default, the pod is not created until the secret is present
 - the pod keeps the secret's data even if the secret is deleted
-- the pod is not restarted when the secret is deleted
+- the pod is not recreated when the secret is deleted

 The key differences among the secret consumption options are:
 - the method of accessing the secret's data (as files or environment variables)